faizalrf/documentation/Circular-Replication.md

 # MariaDB - Circular Replication

-We all know how to set up standard Primary Replica replication, but I have been asked by many about what we call Multi-Source replication and how to set it up.
-This leads to the discussion of Circular Replication.
-Circular replication and Multi-Source replication have one thing in common, the use of `GTID_DOMAIN_ID` setup.
-We are going to discuss this in this blog.
+We all know how to set up standard Primary Replica replication, but I have been asked by many about Multi-Source replication and how to set it up.
+This leads to the discussion of Circular replication, which is what we are going to discuss this in this blog.

-As a followup to this blog, I will be discussing Multi-source replication which will be published sometime in the future.
+As a follow-up to this blog, I will be discussing Multi-source replication, which will be  published sometime in the future.

 ## Assumptions

-This is a going to be a short blog, we ar assuming that we have two servers running MariaDB 10.5 or higher, firwall between these two nodes have been opened to allow traffic on the defualt MariaDB port, `3306`.
+This will be a short blog, assuming that we have two servers running MariaDB 10.5 or higher.
+The firewall between these two nodes has been opened to allow traffic on the default MariaDB port, `3306`.
 The document should also work with older versions of MariaDB as well.

-***Note:** Important thing to take note here is that the replication technology discussed here isonly applicabele to MariaDB standard storage engines like InnoDB, RocksDB, etc. Xpand and ColumnStore are out of scope as these two have thir own way of distributing data across the cluster and don't really use replicaiton of any sort.*
+***Note:** Important thing to note here is that the replication technology discussed here is only applicable to MariaDB standard storage engines like InnoDB, RocksDB, etc. Xpand and ColumnStore are out of scope as these two have their native way of distributing data across the cluster and don't use replication of any sort.*

 ## Architecture

 ![image info](./Images/CircularReplication-1.png)

-The base concept behind circular replication is the same as standard replicaiton, we just have repeat the steps twice from both sides.
+The base concept behind circular replication is the same as standard replication, and we just have to repeat the steps twice from both sides.

-As the above image demonstrates the architecture.
+As the above image demonstrates, the architecture.
 The two nodes of MariaDB replicates from each other.
-Which means, Primary DC is a Primary node in it's own rights while it's also a Replica to the Secondary DC node.
-Same thing apples to the MariaDB server on the Secondary DC, it's a Primary and also a Replica to the MariaDB server running in the Primary DC.
+This means the Primary DC is a Primary node in its own right while also a Replica of the Secondary DC node.
+Same thing applies to the MariaDB server on the Secondary DC.
+It's a Primary and a Replica of the MariaDB server running in the Primary DC.

 ## Usecases

-There are some specific usecases to this setup.
+There are some specific use cases for this setup.
 One of them can be described as follows.

 - Multi-Regional Application Support
-  - The two DC nodes are geographically separated and a fully synchronous replciation is not possoble due to the network lag.
+  - The two DC nodes are geographically separated, and a fully synchronous replciation is not possible due to the network lag.
   - The app is also running locally in each region to support the clients.
-  - Both the apps in each region connect to the local database to prevent latency and provide best possible experience.
+  - Both the apps in each region connect to the local database to prevent latency and provide the best possible experience.

-This is a very common scenario, while there are other options available like Xpand to provide an extremely scalable solution, but an app that just needs a simple architecture, this is a good solution.
+This is a very common scenario.
+While there are other options available like Xpand to provide an extremely scalable solution, but an app that just needs a simple architecture, this is a good solution.

 ![image info](./Images/CircularReplication-2.png)

 ### Pros

 - Easy to set up
-- Fast asynchronus two way/circular replicaiton
+- Fast asynchronous two way/circular replicaiton
-  - See cons section for things to watch out for
+  - See the cons section for things to watch out for
-- Further HA can be setup by adding a local Replica
+- Local region HA can be set up by adding a local Replica nodes
 - MaxScale can be used locally in each DC for local HA and automatic failover

 ### Cons

-- No way to identify conflicting transaction
+- No way to identify the conflicting transaction
-  - Both sides submit same transaction, only one will be commnitted.
+  - Both sides submit the same transaction.
+Only one will be committed.
-- Not ideal if multi-master writes is a requirement but still possible thanks to mixed GTID_DOMAIN_ID setup.
+- Not ideal if multi-master writing is a requirement, but still possible thanks to the mixed GTID_DOMAIN_ID setup.
-- MaxScale does not support circular replication, failover between DC must be handled manually.
+- MaxScale does not support circular replication.
+Failover between DC must be handled manually.

 ## Implementation

 We are working with two MariaDB servers running 10.5 or higher.
-For our case it's MariaDB Enterprise 10.6
+For our case, it's MariaDB Enterprise 10.6

 ### Configuration